opensandiego/sandiego-food-map/README.md

     - [Contributors ✨](#contributors-)

 <!-- /TOC -->

-# ProjectTemplate
-The project template for Code for Baltimore github projects.
-This project will help your project get started by giving you:
-* A standard issues template
-* A standard pull request
-* A standard docs folder with example documentation.
-* A big thumbs up :thumbsup:

 ## Documentation
 We've included a `docs` folder with a template [Tech Spec](/docs/Tech_Spec.md) and [Best Practices](/docs/Best_Practices.md) document, though using Github's Wiki capabilities is also a good idea.
 This will get you started with documenting your project.
 Other documents and relevant information that has no other place can live in the `docs` folder.
 Replace this paragraph with a brief breakdown of what you've included in your `docs` folder.